nathan-mahynski/nathan-mahynski.github.io/_notes/orbifolds.md

 ## What is a crystallographic orbifold?

 The term "orbifold" is short for orbit manifold <a href="#thurston">[1]</a>.
 As already stated, an orbit manifold is topological object that describes the "division" of a space (2D Euclidean plane, for example) by the action of a finite group.
-The fundamental domain is the region of space containing no symmetry operations and is this quotient.
+The fundamental domain is the region of space enclosing no symmetry elements and is this quotient.
 In crystallographic topology, a wallpaper group's orbifold can derived by gluing together the FD to match up the symmetrically equivalent edges <a href="#hyde">[6]</a>.
 Some examples are shown below.

 <a href="https://www.nature.com/articles/s41467-019-10031-4"><img style="float: center" src="orbifold_examples.png" width=1000px></a>